theomeuh/ILoveHue-TS-Vanilla/README.md

 ## The project
-This is POC to build a puzzle game in TypeScript.
+This is a POC to build a puzzle game in TypeScript.
+Is is completely inspired by the smartphone game **I Love Hue** from "Zut!"
 To complete a level, sort every tile by color.

 Here are a few screenshot:
 ![introGrid](./images/firstPuzzle.png)